 It is said that the Russian annexation of the Ukrainian Crimean Peninsula and the illegal warfare in Donbass is about Russia not wanting to see Exxon and Shell extract gas deposits in western Ukraine, as Russia would then lose its main source of income, to sell gas to the EU, particularly to Germany.
 But the annexation of Crimea explicitly violates the Budapest Declaration.
 Crimea is not part of Russia.
 In 1991, there was a referendum where they voted to belong to Ukraine, and in 1994 Russia signed the Budapest Declaration, an agreement to respect Ukraine’s borders forever.

 In March 2014, Crimea declared itself independent from Ukraine and applied to join Russia.
 The Russian military mobilized on the Russian side of the border.
-60,000 Russian soldiers were summoned at the Eastern border of Ukraine at the time and 20,000 more in the Crimea.
+60,000 Russian soldiers were summoned at the eastern border of Ukraine at the time and 20,000 more in the Crimea.
 Ukraine’s parliament decided to mobilize 40,000 reservists in response to Crimea saying that it would take over the Ukrainian military bases.

 When all the voices had been counted after the following referendum in Crimea, 97 percent had voted for that the peninsula should break free from Ukraine and join Russia.
 The voting populus in the election were said to be more than 80 percent.
-The number of ethnic Russians in the Crimea were 60 percent of the population in 2014.
+The number of ethnic Russians in the Crimea was 60 percent of the population in 2014.
 25 percent were Ukrainians and 12 percent were Crimean Tatars, smaller ethnicities not mentioned.
 The Crimean Tatars are generally Russian-hostile since the days of Stalin’s deportations.

 If all who did not vote were Ukrainians and Tatars and all Ukrainians and Tatars who voted, voted for Crimea to separate from Ukraine, and all ethnic Russians also voted for a separation, the election result would be correct with a few percent error margin.
 Neither Ukraine, the EU nor the United States recognized the election result.
 The Crimean management immediately started a nationalization of Ukrainian property by taking over banks, companies, the railway and an energy company.
 The EU introduced travel bans and frozen accounts abroad for some Russian and Crimean leaders.